How to layout PDF pages

 Read Containers and their content article to know how to layout your pages using containers.

-You won't be surprised to know that the header and footer content goes into Header and Footer slots, respectively.
+You won't be surprised to know that the header and footer content goes into the Header and the Footer slots, respectively.
 The API repeats these slots above and below the main content on each generated page.
 Layout API never splits header or footer content between pages.
 You will get a LayoutException if a header or a footer does not fit on a page.

 Main content

-The main page content, like images, tables, and text, goes into Content slot.
+The main page content, like images, tables, and text, goes into the Content slot.
 Layout API automatically splits that content into pages.

 The following code assigns simple text content to all main content slots.
 The code also sets background colors for the slots.